How product configurators are changing the B2B sales landscape and why speed is the key to success

 Enablement for internal teams

-With over 25 years of experience in B2B e-commerce and more than 2,500 successful projects, Commerce Partner brings the necessary expertise to turn a configurator into a genuine sales advantage.
+With more than 25 years of experience in B2B e-commerce and over 2,500 successful projects, Commerce Partner brings the expertise needed to turn a configurator into a real sales advantage.

-Let's find out together which configurator use cases in your company offer the greatest leverage.
-In a brief strategy discussion, we identify:
+Let's find out together which configurator use cases offer the biggest leverage in your company.
+In a short strategy call, we will identify:

 Which 2-3 product areas are suitable for configuration in under 60 seconds

-Which quick wins you can achieve within the first few weeks
+Which quick wins you can realize in the first few weeks

-Contact us for a non-binding initial discussion—the first step to a B2B sales approach that convinces with speed.
+Contact us for a non-binding introductory meeting - the first step toward a B2B sales process that wins through speed.

-For which products are B2B configurators particularly suitable?
+Which products are B2B configurators especially suitable for?

-B2B configurators are particularly suitable for products with standardizable variants and clear parameters.
-These include technical components, machine parts, packaging, construction products, and custom manufacturing orders with defined options.
-The deciding factor is not the complexity of the product but the ability to clearly define decision rules.
+B2B configurators are especially suitable for products with standardizable variants and clear parameters.
+These include technical components, machine parts, packaging, building products, and custom manufacturing orders with defined options.
+The decisive factor is not the complexity of the product, but the ability to define decision rules clearly.

 How long does it take to implement a B2B configurator?

-The implementation of an initial functional MVP (Minimum Viable Product) typically takes 8-12 weeks.
-This includes requirement analysis, data preparation, technical implementation, and initial testing.
-The full range of functions is then gradually expanded, with configuration and pricing inquiries possible after just 6 weeks.
+Implementing an initial working MVP (Minimum Viable Product) typically takes 8-12 weeks.
+This includes requirements analysis, data preparation, technical implementation, and initial testing.
+The full scope is then expanded step by step, with the first configuration and pricing requests possible after just 6 weeks.

 What are the typical investment costs?

-The investment for a B2B configurator varies greatly depending on the scope and complexity.
-For mid-sized companies, the typical investment range is between 50,000 and 150,000 euros for initial implementation, plus ongoing operational and development costs.
-Amortization usually occurs within 12-18 months through efficiency gains and revenue increases.
+The investment for a B2B configurator depends heavily on scope and complexity.
+For mid-sized companies, the typical investment range is between EUR 50,000 and EUR 150,000 for the initial implementation, plus ongoing operating and development costs.
+Payback usually happens within 12-18 months through efficiency gains and revenue growth.

-How is a configurator integrated into existing ERP and CRM systems?
+How does a configurator integrate with existing ERP and CRM systems?

-Modern B2B configurators are implemented as microservice or API-based solutions that connect with existing systems via standard interfaces.
+Modern B2B configurators are implemented as a microservice or API-based solution that can connect to existing systems via standard interfaces.
 Typical integration points are master data from the ERP, product information from the PIM, pricing logic from CPQ systems, and customer data from the CRM.
-A clear data hierarchy is important, defining which system is the leading source for which data.
+What matters is a clear data hierarchy that defines which system is the source of truth for each type of data.

-What role does the configurator play in the overall context of digitalization?
+What role does the configurator play in the overall digitalization strategy?

-A B2B configurator is a central element of a comprehensive digitalization strategy.
-It connects product management, pricing, sales, and customer communication, creating a seamless digital process.
-As a bridge between self-service and personal consultation, it serves as an ideal entry point for the digital transformation of sales and paves the way for further automation.
+A B2B configurator is a central element of a broader digitalization strategy.
+It connects product management, pricing, sales, and customer communication, and creates a continuous digital process.
+As a bridge between self-service and personal advice, it is an ideal starting point for the digital transformation of sales and prepares the ground for further automation.